You are currently in the scot section of the site.

 If you have been asked to send any documents to Social Security Scotland, you can do this by either uploading documents online or sending them in the post.

-How Much Is the Early Learning Payment?
+How much is the Early Learning Payment?

 For example, you may wish to spend the payment on toys, transport costs or clothes.